 For the most accurate rate and best price, use an independent agency that can shop around and present you with the most competitive quote.

-Let’s take an Indiana plumbing business has two plumbers employed; a master plumber who makes $80,000 per year, and an apprentice that makes $50,00 per year.
+Now let's break down the math.
+Consider an Indiana plumbing business that has two plumbers employed; a master plumber who makes $80,000 per year, and an apprentice that makes $50,00 per year.
 It also has one office manager, who handles clerical tasks and is paid $40,000 per year.

 As we mentioned earlier, this payroll is their estimated gross annual earnings, rounded to the nearest thousand.